-He married in 1922, and remained married until his wife’s death in 1957.
+He married in 1922 and remained married until his wife died in 1957.
 They had no children and Breuning was believed to have never married again, as he thought second marriages don’t work.
 However, after his death, a marriage certificate was located, revealing that he married Margaret Vanest on 5 October 1958.
 Margaret died on 15 January 1975.

 On his 110th birthday, in September 2006, Breuning was declared the oldest living retired railroader in the United States.
-In an interview with the Associated Press in Autumn 2010, Breuning stated that he had no fear or rejection of change, also death.
-He said “We’re all going to die.
+In an interview with the Associated Press in the Autumn of 2010, Breuning stated that he had no fear or rejection of change, also death.
+He said, “We’re all going to die.
 Some people are scared of dying.
 Never be afraid to die.
 Because you’re born to die”.

 Breuning died peacefully in his sleep of natural causes in a Great Falls hospital at 3:30 pm local time on 14 April 2011, just five months shy of his 115th birthday.
 He had been hospitalized since the beginning of the month with an undisclosed illness.